-Sauerkraut, however, does not just imply sour vegetables.
+Sauerkraut is a perfect food to go with any German meal.
+However, it does not just imply sour vegetables.
 Combined with corn beef, this meal fulfills its duty even more since its tastes are balanced, such as sweet, sour, and occasionally crispy.

 Sauerkraut is frequently recommended as one of the first fermented foods, and with good reason.
 This dish is simple to prepare, needs minimal special equipment, and, most importantly, tastes excellent.

 Probiotics, such as those found in sauerkraut, can help restore the balance of bacteria in your stomach after it has been disrupted by antibiotic usage.
 This can aid in the reduction or prevention of antibiotic-associated diarrhea.

 All you have to do is add some salt to the cabbage chop and place it in a pail or box if you have one and have plenty of sauerkraut.
 The cabbage secretes fluid and creates a salt solution.